olc-digital/amanda-brookfield/src/announcement/index.md

 displayUntil: ''
 isDisabled: false
 ---

-So excited to announce the arrival of my new novel, 'Good Girls'.
+My new novel, 'Good Girls', is here!

-Available to pre-order now!
-Publication date October 8th 2019
+_"The depth - the beauty - of this evocative story is almost too difficult to encapsulate."_